vinaykumarsingu/vinaysingu/product/_posts/2021-08-14-Opportunity-Cost.md

 Any choices in life like:

- * making a big investment - buying a Plot in Aparna Western Meadows vs giving out the money for 2% interest
+ * making a big investment - buying a Plot in Aparna Western Meadows vs giving out the money for 2% interest per month
  * choosing a career - taking the Campus placement offer vs going to US for MS
- * choosing a life partner - the good looking boy or girl from the matrimony site vs someone with sound property background
+ * choosing a life partner from the matrimony site - the good looking boy or girl vs someone with sound property background

 ...you get the idea, the goal is to make a choice that has the least opportunity cost.